“If hot flashes and night sweats are disrupting your

 If you would like help with your night sweats, it may be in your best interest to choose to talk to your health care provider about this.
 In Menopause: Diagnosis & Treatment – Treatment the (United States) Mayo Clinic encourage us to seek help explaining:

-“Before deciding on any form of treatment, talk with your doctor about your options and the risks and benefits involved with each.
-Review your options yearly, as your needs and treatment options may change”.11
+“Before deciding on any form of treatment, talk with your healthcare professional about your choices and the risks and benefits of each.
+Review your choices yearly.
+Your needs and the treatment choices may change”.9

 Health Topics A-Z